cloudControl/documentation/Guides/dotCloud-cloudControl migration/Converting dotcloud.yml.md

 If you were setting environment variables in your `dotcloud.yml` then you should instead set these via `cctrlapp config.add` (see [the docs](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Deployment/Custom%20Config)).

+Note that the same variables get set in all your services -- you cannot specify that a variable should only be set on one service (as you could in a `dotcloud.yml` file).

 ## process